spascou/ps2-census/README.md

 )
 ```

-### Nested join
+### Deeply nested join

-Nested join are necessary in order to access data structures deeper in the collections tree.
+Deeply nested join are necessary in order to access data structures deeper in the collections tree.
-To nest joins, instantiate the `Join` class multiple times and combine them through `join1.nest(join2)`
+To deeply nest joins, instantiate the `Join` class multiple times and combine them through
-where `join2` is nested within `join1`:
+`join1.nest(join2.nest(join3))` where `join3` is nested within `join2` and `join2` is nested within `join1`:
 ```
 from ps2_census import Collection, Join, Query